WordPress Playground-inspired model¶

 Initialization lifecycle¶

-On a clean scope, the runtime:
+On each page load, the runtime:

-- loads the prebuilt Omeka bundle from
+- downloads and extracts the Omeka ZIP bundle from

-/www/omeka - prepares persistent writable storage under
+/www/omekain MEMFS - prepares writable directories under

 /persist - writes database and local configuration